EnlightFragments/enlightfragments.github.io/content/2021-01-30-the-location-of-mind.md

 ---
-title: The location of mind
+title: The Location of Mind
 publishDate: 2021-01-30T00:00:00-00:00
 ---